 The cloud maps give you an indication on the type, the density and the position of clouds.
 It is possible to combine the cloud maps with sea level pressure, wind animation and the graticule by activating the different options in the lower right corner with one click.

 Some cloud maps show the average cloud cover density of an area at the time indicated in the map legend, expressed in percent (%) of sky cover.
-The cloud cover colour scale is usually from white to dark grey.
+The cloud cover colour scale usually ranges from dark grey to white.
 For details, see the scale used for cloud meteograms.

-Colors indicate the height of the cloud base (in m.asl) as specified in the colorbar on the map.
+The colours indicate the height of the cloud base (in m.asl) as specified in the colour bar on the left side.
 In addition, white, blue, black or no shading give information about the cloud top height.
 Please note that these maps do not include purely convective clouds, which are very difficult to predict.
 Convective cloud tops and base heights are available in separate maps.